AsamaeS/A-Space/README.md

 # 📖 README.md – ASpace

-## 🌌 ASpace –- Minimalist Intranet Desk for Work & Creativity
+## 🌌 ASPACE –- Minimalist Intranet Desk for Work & Creativity

 ASpace is a minimalist, intelligent, frontend-only intranet desk for employees, developers, and remote teams.
 It blends daily work tools with a calm, motivating user interface designed to enhance productivity and team well-being.